Nebraska Boat Registration Fees, Renewal & AIS Stamp (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Nebraska waters after purchase.
+Timing note: Before operating on Nebraska waters

 Receive Registration Number